Walk the Line: Plot

-On tour, Johnny meets June Carter, with whom he falls in love.
-They become friends, but June gently rebuffs his attempts to woo her.
-As Johnny’s fame grows, he starts abusing drugs and alcohol.

-Over Vivian's objections, Johnny persuades June to go tour with him.
-The tour is a success, but backstage, Vivian becomes critical of June's influence.
+Johnny meets country music singer and songwriter June Carter while on tour and is immediately smitten.
+He tries to woo her, but she gently rebuffs his attempts.
+Despite this, they become friends.
+As Johnny grows up, he begins abusing drugs and alcohol, and over the objections of Vivian, he persuades June to go on tour with him.
+The tour is a success, but backstage, Vivian becomes critical of June's influence over Johnny.
 After one performance in Las Vegas, Johnny and June sleep together.
-The next morning, she notices Johnny taking pills, and doubts her choices.
-At that evening's concert, Johnny, upset by June's apparent rejection, behaves erratically and eventually passes out on stage.
-June disposes of Johnny's drugs, and begins to write "Ring of Fire", describing her feelings for him and her pain at watching him descend into addiction.
+The next morning, June notices Johnny taking pills and begins to doubt her choice to be with him.
+At their concert that evening, Johnny is upset by June's apparent rejection and behaves erratically, eventually passing out on stage.
+June is upset with Johnny's behavior and decides to dispose of his drugs.
+She begins to write "Ring of Fire" as a way to describe her feelings for him and the pain she feels as she watches him descend into addiction.

-Returning to California, Johnny travels to Mexico to purchase more drugs and is arrested.
-Johnny’s marriage to Vivian implodes; they divorce and he moves to Nashville in 1966.
-Trying to reconcile with June, Johnny purchases a large house near a lake in Hendersonville.
-His parents and the extended Carter family arrive for Thanksgiving, at which time Ray and an intoxicated Johnny get into a bitter argument.
-After the meal, June's mother encourages her daughter to help Cash.
-He goes into detox and wakes with June; she says they have been given a second chance.
-They begin a tentative relationship, but June rebuffs his marriage proposals.
+After returning to California, Johnny travels to Mexico to purchase more drugs and is arrested.
+Soon after, Johnny's marriage to Vivian implodes; they divorce, and he moves to Nashville, Tennessee, in 1966.
+Johnny buys a large house near a lake in Hendersonville, Tennessee, in an attempt to reconcile with June.
+Ray and other members of the extended Carter family arrive for Thanksgiving, where Ray and Johnny get into an argument, and June's mother urges June to help Johnny.
+Johnny goes into detox and awakens next to June, who says they have been given a second chance.
+They begin a tentative relationship, but June resists Cash's marriage proposals.